googleapis/google-api-ruby-client/README.md

 Service accounts are also used for delegation in Google Apps domains.
 The target user for impersonation is specified by setting the `:person` parameter to the user's email address in the credentials.
 Detailed instructions on how to enable delegation for your domain can be found at [developers.google.com](https://developers.google.com/drive/delegation).

+### Automatic Retries & Backoff

+The API client can automatically retry requests for recoverable errors.
+To enable retries, set the `client.retries` property to the number of additional attempts.
+To avoid flooding servers, retries invovle a 1 second delay that increases on each subsequent retry.

+The default value for retries is 0, but will be enabled by default in future releases.

 ### Batching Requests